ngvoice/rtpengine-redis-plugin/README.md

 IMPORTANT NOTE:
 ======================

-This plugin works for RTPEngine 3.3.x only, not for later versions.
+This plugin works for RTPEngine 4.1.x, not for earlier versions.

 Installation Guide
 ======================